 Now before we jump to any conclusions, I won’t even pretend to know the circumstances of this little girl’s life and what could be behind Grandma’s motives to allow her to behave that way.
 Her daddy might have left her mom the day before.
 Or perhaps her parents were killed in a tragic car accident.
 Perhaps there are some special needs that I am not aware of.
-As parents (and grandparents) there are sometimes situations that cause us to overlook behavior, whether that’s a good move or not.
+As parents (and grandparents) there are sometimes situations that lead us to overlook behavior.

 The longer we’ve had these little tablets, the peskier they have become.
 They cause fights among siblings, create some sort of “selective hearing vacuum” for the user, and that’s just the beginning.